What is a Reward Model?¶

 Why Do We Need Reward Models?¶

 Here’s a thought experiment.
-I ask you to rate this essay on a scale of 1 to 10.
+Rate this essay on a scale of 1 to 10.

-But now I give you two essays and ask: “Which one is better?”
+Now: I give you two essays and ask which one is better.

-Turns out, humans are much better at comparisons than absolute ratings.
-And that insight is the whole foundation of reward modeling.
+Humans are better at comparisons than absolute ratings.
+This insight is the foundation of reward modeling.

-After SFT, your model can follow instructions, sure.
+After SFT, your model can follow instructions.
 But it doesn’t know:

 Which of two valid responses is better